Skip to main content

 Cost-effectiveness

-• The LNG-IUS (and other methods of long-acting reversible contraception (LARC)) is more cost-effective than the combined oral contraceptive (COC) pill, even at one year of use.3 It is also more cost-effective than injectable contraceptives.
+• The LNG-IUD (and other methods of long-acting reversible contraception (LARC)) is more cost-effective than the combined oral contraceptive (COC) pill, even at one year of use.5 It is also more cost-effective than injectable contraceptives.

 • Cost per year is currently cheapest for Levosert®, and most expensive for Jaydess®.

-• The National Institute for Health and Care Excellence (NICE) advises that increasing the uptake of LARC methods will reduce the numbers of unintended pregnancies.3 It is important that women should be advised of LARC methods when seeking contraception.
-Over the past ten years, rates of LARC use have been rising, with data showing 41% of women attending sexual and reproductive services in England now choose LARCs - a 44% increase.4 9% use an IUS.
+• The National Institute for Health and Care Excellence (NICE) advises that increasing the uptake of LARC methods will reduce the numbers of unintended pregnancies.5 It is important that women should be advised of LARC methods when seeking contraception.
+Over the past ten years, rates of LARC use have been rising, with data showing 55% of women attending sexual and reproductive services in England now choose LARCs.
+This is a significant increase from the 37% who used them in 2014-15, although the increase slowed between 2020 and 2022, probably due to reduced availability during the COVID-19 pandemic.
+16% use a LNG-IUD.
+6

 • The primary contraceptive effect is mediated by its suppressant effect on the endometrium, which prevents implantation: within one month of insertion, high intrauterine LNG levels cause endometrial atrophy and changes in the stroma.